MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-dnclist-example/README.md

 * Create a Custom Setting with an **Object Name** of **PureCloud_DNC_List** and a Setting Type of **List**.
 For more information, see [Create Custom Settings](https://help.salesforce.com/articleView?id=cs_about.htm&type=5 "Opens the Create Custom Settings article").
 * Add a Custom Field to the Custom Setting with a **Data Type** of Text and a **Field Name** of **DNC_List_Id**.
 The field should allow for at least 36 characters.
 For more information, see [Add Custom Settings Fields](https://help.salesforce.com/articleView?id=cs_add_fields.htm&type=5 "Opens the Add Custom Settings Fields article").

-After creating the Custom Setting and Custom Field, set the **DNC_List_Id** value to the ID of your DNC list ID by completing the following:
+After creating the Custom Setting and Custom Field, set the **DNC_List_Id** value to the ID of your DNC list by completing the following:

 1. Click **Setup**.
 2. In the **Quick Find**, type "Custom Settings" to filter the list.